ahmedalhindi/library-app/README.md

 uses graphql and express-graphql in a single index file to show the main parts of the app.

-## 02-modular-structure

-focuses on how to seperate your code to modules to make it more maintainable.

 Hope this helps :D